cosmos/cosmos-sdk/x/gov/README.md

 For expedited proposals, by default, the threshold is higher than with a *normal proposal*, namely, 66.7%.

+### Yes Quorum

+Yes quorum is a more restrictive quorum that is used to determine if a proposal passes.
+It is defined as the minimum percentage of voting power that needs to have voted `Yes` for the proposal to pass.
+It differs from `Threshold` as it takes the whole voting power into account, not only `Yes` and `No` votes.
+By default, `YesQuorum` is set to 0, which means disabled.

 #### Inheritance

 If a delegator does not vote, it will inherit its validator vote.